tayloh/rvo2-agent-navigation/README.md

 * Final goal position
 * Final goal radius

-\*Part of RVO2 library (see Credits).
+\*Part of RVO2 library that implements ORCA (see Credits).

 ![parameters](/images/parameters.png)

 ## Additional features
-* Simulation data is saved to global path specified in SimulationDataWriter.cs
+* Simulation data (evacuation times per run, and optionally- agents evacuated at each simulated time step) is saved to global path specified in SimulationDataWriter.cs

 Possible if you are willing to edit the code, see SimulationController.cs:
 * Custom scenarios: there is support for easily adding quad obstacles, though all polygonal shapes are possible.